 “Good Vibes, Good Life” by Vex King

 Self-love is the key to living a good and happy life.
 Vex King’s book “Good Vibes, Good Life” is all about positivity, raising your frequency to a higher level in order to receive goodness and self-love.
-In the world where we constantly compare ourselves with others, it’s highly important to have a strong sense of identity and appreciation for yourself.
+In a world where we constantly compare ourselves with others, it’s highly important to have a strong sense of identity and appreciation for yourself.
 Competition may turn into a vile thing if not dealt with maturity.
 Personally, I loved this book to bits.
 It changed me so much, and while I was reading the book, I could feel a positive shift in my mentality.
 I especially recommend this book because it walks you through how you can also attract goodness and positive experiences.
 You get to learn some really significant lessons from this book and bring positive changes in your life.
 You can check our full review here! 📖

 “Everything Is F*cked: A Book About Hope” by Mark Manson